Here you'll find answers to common questions our clients ask. If you don't see what you need, call us or contact us online.

 9. Once I submit the documents, how long will it take to finish my job?

-Simple jobs are often completed in less than an hour.
+Simple jobs are often completed in 24 hours.
+If needed sooner than that please contact us.
 Some jobs, however, may take several days to complete depending on their complexity and size.
 We always strive to provide an accurate estimate of the turnaround time for each job we do.
 And we’ll always work with you to find ways to complete your project when you need it.

 10. What forms of payment do you accept?

-We accept cash, (company check) and all major credit cards.
+We accept cash, check, and all major credit cards.
 (We can also set up a business account for you, as well.
 Contact us for details.)